-The Fund appointed three new specialist managers in April 2007, with a UK Equity, Global Equity and UK Corporate Bond mandate, in 2011 it was agreed to fund a new pooled property mandate.
-The allocation to the various asset classes as at the end of 2014/15 is as outlined below:
+The Fund appointed three new specialist managers in April 2007, with a UK Equity, Global Equity and UK Corporate Bond mandate, and in 2011 it was agreed to fund a new pooled property mandate.
+The allocation to the various asset classes as at the end of 2015/16 is as outlined below:

-The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2014, and the end of the current financial year, March 2015.
-As can be seen from the chart, the main change has been the increased allocation to pooled property funds.
+The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2015, and the end of the current financial year, March 2016.
+As can be seen from the chart, the main change has been the increased allocation to pooled investments.